flipswitchingmonkey/MosaicMaker/README.md

 Sensitivity > 0 will run the video through a scene detect filter first, then interpolate frames if not enough scene changes were found to fill up the mosaic.
 Sensitivity == 0 just takes frames distributed evenly over the duration of the video

+Requires ffmpeg.exe and ffprobe.exe either somewhere in the path or in the same directory as the mosaicmaker.py file

     usage: mosaicmaker.py [-h] [-i IN_FILENAME] [-tw THUMB_W] [-th THUMB_H]
                           [-r ROWS] [-c COLUMNS] [-o OUT_FILENAME]
                           [-s SENSITIVITY] [-k KEEP] [-q QUALITY] [--show SHOW]